vippsas/vipps-partner-api/vipps-partner-api.md

 It is therefore a requirement that the user logging in on [portal.vipps.no](https://portal.vipps.no) is registered as chairman of the board ("styreleder") or CEO ("daglig leder").
+The user will then automatically be presented with the prefilled PO.

 #### Scenario 1: The merchant does not have a Merchant Agreement